hypo69/hypo/docs/gemini/consultant/ru/category/header.md

 Module: src.category

 :platform: Windows, Unix
-:synopsis: Module determining the root path to the project.
+:synopsis: Module for determining the project root path.
 All imports are built relative to this path.
-:TODO: In the future, move to a system variable.
+:TODO: Move to system variables in the future.
 """
 import sys
-import json
 from pathlib import Path
-from packaging.version import Version from src.utils.jjson import j_loads
+from src.utils.jjson import j_loads
+from src import gs
 from src.logger import logger

 MODE = 'dev'